Singularly isostatic and geometrically unstable rigidity of metal-organic frameworks: Discussion

 Taken together, these results bridge the gap between simple topological metrics and fully atomistic simulations.
 Maxwell-based counting alone cannot predict mechanical stability in crystalline porous materials.
 Rigidity matrix analysis, however, determines whether geometric constraints are independent or redundant, allowing rapid identification of both genuinely rigid and potentially fragile structures.
 This capability establishes a scalable and interpretable foundation for mechanical screening across large materials databases.

-Finally, the prevalence of near-isostatic frameworks revealed here points toward a broader connection between MOF mechanics and ideas from topological mechanics.
-The parallels to isostatic lattices explored by Kane and Lubensky \cite{Kane2013} suggest that similar topological features, including protected boundary modes, may be realizable in complex porous crystals.
+Finally, the prevalence of near-isostatic frameworks revealed here suggests a broader connection between MOF mechanics and ideas from topological mechanics.
+The parallels to isostatic lattices explored by Kane and Lubensky~\cite{Kane2013} raise the possibility that related topological features, including protected boundary modes, may be realizable in complex porous crystals.